Is what you know about sleep fact or myth?

 Fact: Many people have had poor-quality sleep for so long they believe nothing can ever change it.
 Not true, says Dr. Enriquez.

 “Poor sleep habits can be very hard to break, but they can be broken.
 It starts with educating them on how important good sleep is, how it will benefit us in the long run,” he says.

 The first step is to schedule a consultation and diagnostic evaluation with a Sleep Medicine physician at the West Lakes Sleep Center.
 Call 515-875-9555.

-By arming you with the facts, The Iowa Clinic hopes you'll sleep better in 2015.
+By arming you with the facts, The Iowa Clinic hopes you'll sleep better.

 The West Lakes Sleep Center prides itself on providing excellent patient care.
 One way it is able to do this is by offering the convenience of an on-site durable medical equipment store (West Lakes Medical Equipment).
 Patients of West Lakes Sleep Center and West Lakes Medical Equipment boast an excellent compliance to PAP therapy – the most common form of treatment for Obstructive Sleep Apnea.